ppetrov-dev/Autowatering/README.md

 Also I added capacitor in the scheme and connected it to arduino outs:
 ![alt text][howToConnectCapacitor]

+The RTC module and Lcd screen must be connected via the I2C interface (A4 and A5 pins - SDA and SCL outputs).
+See the following image (from the Internet):
+![alt text][i2c_devices]

 And I have different pins to connect modules you can find them in "settings.h" file:
 ```C++
 #define I2C_LcdAddress 0x27